Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 * P4 program only configures the match-action pipeline for the PISA target.
 The programmer can configure these pipelines using the target-specific CLI.
-For this program, we need to send commands to configure the default behavior of each table.
+For this program, we need to send commands to configure the default behavior of each table and specify the mirroring port.
 The file `commands.txt` has the following commands.
 These commands are sent to the switch at initialization.
  ```
  table_set_default report_packet do_report_packet